YkiWu/EmbodiedOcc/readme.md

 $\dagger$ Project leader

-EmbodiedOcc formulate **an embodied 3D occupancy prediction task** and propose a Gaussian-based framework to accomplish it.
+EmbodiedOcc formulates **an embodied 3D occupancy prediction task** and proposes a Gaussian-based framework to accomplish it.

 ![teaser](./img/teaser_v4.png)